Stephen Pohlig

-Stephen Pohlig (1953-April 14, 2017) was an electrical engineer who worked in the MIT Lincoln Laboratory.
+Stephen C. Pohlig (1952/1953 in Washington, D.C. – April 14, 2017) was an American electrical engineer who worked in the MIT Lincoln Laboratory.
 As a graduate student of Martin Hellman's at Stanford University in the mid-1970s, he helped develop the underlying concepts of Diffie-Hellman key exchange, including the Pohlig–Hellman exponentiation cipher and the Pohlig–Hellman algorithm for computing discrete logarithms.
 That cipher can be regarded as a predecessor to the RSA (cryptosystem) since all that is needed to transform it into RSA is to change the arithmetic from modulo a prime number to modulo a composite number.

 In his spare time Stephen Pohlig was a keen kayaker known to many throughout the New England area.

+Pohlig died on April 14, 2017, at the age of 64 after fighting gallbladder cancer for a year.